-- 1. To understand the concept of prestressing, its types and methods, and behavior of prestressed structural members - 2.
-To analyse the losses in prestressed sections - 3.
-To analyse and design simple prestressed flexural members and their end zones - 4.
-To analyse and understand the behavior of prestressed composite sections and indeterminate members - 5.
-To understand the application of IS codal clauses for analysis and design of prestressed structures
+- 1. To apply the concept of pre stressing, its types and methods. - 2.
+To analyse the losses in pre stressed sections. - 3.
+To analyse and design simple pre stressed flexural members and their end zones. - 4.
+To analyse and understand the behaviour of prestressed composite sections and indeterminate members. - 5.
+To appropriately use IS code provisions for analysis and design of prestressed structures.